8shashank/dropbox_clone/REVIEW.md

 1. Change the location of `commentlog.txt`.
 If the directory `ClientMessageLog` does not exist, attempting to open the file results in an error.

 2. Remove redundancy of what is logged to the console and what is written to `commentlog.txt`.

+3. Consider using Jade instead of HTML for your website code (see http://jade-lang.com).
+It is closer in style to other programming languages and allows for more succinct code.